Friday, February 6, 2015

 In the distance, Notre-Dame de la Gare

-• As well, the huge space around it was meant for assembling troops, cannons and horses, while separating soldiers from the population:
+• The huge space around it was meant for assembling troops, cannons and horses, while separating soldiers from the population:

 Adapted from a Google aerial map

 The space behind the church.
-For that in front of it, please click.
+For that in front of it, please click on the link above.

 • The artery continues, cutting through the former slum as far as the city limit.